paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 .Net Core SDK buildpack will automatically install an SDK version that is compatible with the selected .NET Core runtime version.

-## Specifying a Custom Project Path
+## Build an App from Source in a Subdirectory

 By default, the .Net Core Build Buildpack will consider the root directory of your codebase to be the project directory.
 This directory should contain a C#,